-WTF is a Cosigning Company and Do I Need One?
+What Is A Cosigning Company & Do I Need One?
+Apartment Guarantors 101

 Maybe you, like thousands of renters, are worried that your rental application isn’t good enough to net you a rental.
-You might be worried about your credit score, whether you have enough income, or a prior eviction on your record.
-Rentals go fast these days, and it’s easy to feel doomed from the start if you don’t have a perfect application.
+When applying to rent an apartment, you might be worried about your credit score, your lack of credit history, whether you have enough income, or a prior eviction on your record.
+Rentals go fast these days, and it’s easy to feel doomed from the start if you don’t have a perfect tenant application.

 What is a Cosigner Company?